 §668.50 Institutional disclosures for distance or correspondence programs.

 (a) General.
-In addition to the other institutional disclosure requirements established in this and other subparts, an institution described under 34 CFR 600.9 (a)(1) or (b) that offers an educational program that is provided, or can be completed solely through distance education or correspondence courses, excluding internships and practicums, must provide the information described in paragraphs (b) and (c) of this section to enrolled and prospective students in that program.
+In addition to the other institutional disclosure requirements established in this and other subparts, an institution described under 34 CFR 600.9 (a)(1) or (b) that offers a 50 percent or more of an educational program through distance education or correspondence courses, excluding internships and practicums, must provide the information described in paragraphs (b) and (c) of this section to enrolled and prospective students in that program.

 (b) Public disclosures.
-An institution described under 34 CFR 600.9(a)(1) that offers an educational program that is provided, or can be completed solely through distance education or correspondence courses, excluding internships and practicums, must make available the following information to enrolled and prospective students of such program, the form and content of which the Secretary may determine:
+An institution described under 34 CFR 600.9(a)(1) that offers a 50 percent or more of an educational program through distance education or correspondence courses, excluding internships and practicums, must make available the following information to enrolled and prospective students of such program, the form and content of which the Secretary may determine:

-(1)(i) Whether the institution is authorized by each State in which enrolled students reside to provide the program;
+(1) Whether the institution met direct compliance requirements or met reciprocity compliance requirements in each State in which students are or will be enrolled in the program;

-(ii) Whether the institution is authorized through a State authorization reciprocity agreement, as defined in 34 CFR 600.2, to provide the program; and

-(iii) An explanation of the consequences, including ineligibility for title IV, HEA funds, for a student who changes his or her State of residence to a State where the institution does not meet State requirements or, in the case of a GE program, as defined under § 668.402, where the program does not meet licensure or certification requirements in the State; (2)(i) If the institution is required to provide a disclosure under paragraph (b)(1)(i) of this section, a description of the process for submitting complaints, including contact information for the receipt of consumer complaints at the appropriate State authorities in the State in which the institution's main campus is located, as required under § 668.43(b); and
+(iii) A general explanation of the consequences, including ineligibility for title IV, HEA funds, for a student who changes his or her State of residence to a State where the institution does not meet State requirements or, in the case of a GE program, as defined under § 668.402, where the program does not meet licensure or certification requirements in the State; (2)A description of the process for submitting complaints, including contact information for the receipt of consumer complaints at the appropriate State authorities in the State in which the institution's main campus is located, as required under § 668.43(b),

-(ii) If the institution is required to provide a disclosure under paragraph (b)(1)(ii) of this section, and that agreement establishes a complaint process as described in 34 CFR 600.9 (c)(2)(ii), a description of the process for submitting complaints that was established in the reciprocity agreement, including contact information for receipt of consumer complaints at the appropriate State authorities;

-(3) A description of the process for submitting consumer complaints in each State in which the program's enrolled students reside, including contact information for receipt of consumer complaints at the appropriate State authorities;
+(3) A description of the process for submitting consumer complaints in each State in which the program's current or prospective students are located, including:

+(i) If the institution met direct compliance requirements, the complaint process of the State where the student is located.

+(ii) If the institution met reciprocity compliance requirements, the complaint process required by the State authorization reciprocity agreement of which the State is a member.

-(4) Any adverse actions a State entity has initiated, and the years in which such actions were initiated, related to postsecondary education programs offered solely through distance education or correspondence courses at the institution for the five calendar years prior to the year in which the disclosure is made;
+(4) Any adverse actions taken by a State entity, and the years in which such actions were initiated, related to postsecondary education programs for which 50 percent or more of the program was offered through distance education or correspondence courses at the institution for the five calendar years prior to the year in which the disclosure is made;

-(5) Any adverse actions an accrediting agency has initiated, and the years in which such actions were initiated, related to postsecondary education programs offered solely through distance education or correspondence courses at the institution for the five calendar years prior to the year in which the disclosure is made;
+(5) Any adverse actions taken by an accrediting agency, and the years in which such actions were initiated, related to postsecondary education programs that could be 50% completed through distance education or correspondence courses at the institution for the five calendar years prior to the year in which the disclosure is made;

+(6) Any adverse actions taken by a State authorization reciprocity agreement in which the institution participates, and the years in which such actions were initiated, related to postsecondary education programs that could be 50% completed through distance education or correspondence courses at the institution for the five calendar years prior to the year in which the disclosure is made;

-(6) Refund policies with which the institution is required to comply by any State in which enrolled students reside for the return of unearned tuition and fees; and
+7) Refund policies for the return of unearned tuition and fees as required by the State or State authorization reciprocity agreement or for the State in which enrolled students are located; and

-(7)(i) The applicable educational prerequisites for professional licensure or certification for the occupation for which the program prepares students to enter in—
+(8)(i) The applicable educational prerequisites for professional licensure or certification for the occupation for which the program prepares students to enter in—

-(A) Each State in which the program's enrolled students reside; and
+(A) Each State in which the program's enrolled students are located; and

 (B) Any other State for which the institution has made a determination regarding such prerequisites;